kflavin/importer/README.md

 ## Dependencies

 * The lambdas have a dependency on the sql resources in the importer, under `importer/sql/`
-* The importer script has a dependency on AWS for cloudwatch logging
 * AWS subnets and security groups need to be created ahead of time